-The policy on Immunization Screening Process, Standard First Aid and CPR Training can be found at https://gshare.queensu.ca/Users01/nursing/public/forms/u1.pdf
+The policy on Immunization Screening Process, Standard First Aid and CPR Training can be found in the Undergraduate Nursing Portal.
+Access by typing http://my.queensu.ca/courses into your browser, and then login using your netID and click the blue Undergraduate Nursing Portal tab on the left side of the page.

-Students entering any program of the Faculty of Health Sciences, Queen's University are required to provide documentation of their 2-step tuberculin skin test status, varicella serological status, and immunization history for measles, mumps, rubella, diphtheria, tetanus, hepatitis B, and influenza.
+Students entering any program of the Faculty of Health Sciences, Queen's University are required to provide documentation of their 2-step tuberculin skin test status, varicella and hepatitis B serological status, and immunization history for measles, mumps, rubella, diphtheria and tetanus.